 'Bee-R' ITU Formula SAE Car's Mechanical Design

-ITU Formula SAE Team, which is Turkey's first Formula-SAE Team, was founded in 2006.
+ITU Formula SAE Team, which is Turkey's first Formula SAE Team, was founded in 2006.
 Our target was to take the initiative to start Formula SAE in Turkey and produce a car for the 2007 Formula SAE Italy event.
 However, due to the difficulties of making the university's and also the country’s first Formula SAE car, the efforts failed to design a producible one.
-In October of the year 2007, remaining members of the team, mostly consisting of second year students and two M.Sc. students, started to work on a brand new design.
+In October 2007, remaining members of the team, mostly consisting of second year students and two M.Sc. students, started to work on a new design.

 Due to our very small team and bureaucratic procedures, our work slowed.
-In the Spring of 2010 we, as ten students from different engineering branches, completed Turkey’s first and only Formula SAE Car.
-After four years of lasting faith and commitment to complete the project, we entered the Formula SAE Michigan 2010, event.
+In the Spring of 2010 we, as ten students from different engineering branches, completed Turkey’s first Formula SAE Car.
+After four years of lasting faith and commitment to complete the project, we entered the Formula SAE Michigan 2010.

 In this project, as we were only a few members, I (and also the other members) worked on almost the entire mechanical design.
 However, the chassis and suspension design were in my responsibility.